 Book Review: The Kite Runner – By Khaled Hosseini

 I had been to the Crossword book store on Sunday with a couple of friends mainly to help one of them pick up some books.
 During our stint at the book store I saw Arun with a book in his hand and as an after thought I asked him to pick up the same book.
 The book was none other than “The Kite Runner” – By Khaled Hosseini.
 I had heard some good reviews on this book from a couple of my friends.
 It was more of an after thought because it not very often that I buy books and read.
 Today after I finished reading the book I am glad that the after thought did come and I picked up the book.
+The book deals with a story of two friends Amir and Hassan and starts off in the back-drop of

 Amir and Hassan have a very nice childhood.
 Amir longs for his father’s love and his aim in life is to win the prestigious kite competition in order to get his father love.
 Hassan is ready to do anything for his friend Amir.
 All goes on well until one day something very disturbing happens and the entire relationship changes.

 All the time Amir finds ways to redeem himself from the past, but it just keeps coming back to haunt him.
-He flees to America along with his father when the Russians attack and this coincides with his want to go somewhere and start afresh as the past keeps taunting him.
-The emotions that Amir and Hassan go through and the changes happening in Afghanistan are brought out beautifully.
+He flees to

 The book brings out a lot of emotions very well.
 There are many incidents in the book which make you feel very sad and nearly bring a lump in your throat.
 The author also brings out a subtle message that things happen for the good and one always gets a chance to redeem oneself.
 It left to the individual how he wants.
 One can visualise the characters very well.